becuz/RESTmoteControl/README.md

 # Simple Usage
-- The run the server, run the org.zooper.becuz.restmote.Main class
+- The run the server, run the org.zooper.becuz.restmote.Main or MainUI class
-- Open with a browser the url logged in the console.
+- Open with a browser the url logged in the console (Main) or defined in the UI (MainUI).
 Should be http://machineip:9898/client/index.html
-- You can optionally configure media paths editing file src/main/java/paths
+- You can optionally configure media paths editing file src/main/java/paths (Main) or through the UI (MainUI)
 - To be able to control applications, you need to add them in PopulateDb.java or have the default ones installed.
-Right now the default hardcoded configuration, and the tests, assumes winamp, smplayer and irfanview are installed on the machine.
-Check ModelFactoryWindows.java.
+Right now the default hardcoded configuration, and the tests, assumes winamp, smplayer and irfanview (Windows) or Rhythmbox, smplayer and Gnome Image Viewer (Linux) are installed on the machine.
+Check ModelFactory*.java.
 - To run JUnit tests: AllTests.java

+Have fun!